Colin reviews the Shimano GRX RX820

 Shimano is typically pretty conservative when it comes to new tech — though there are exceptions to this rule — and up to this point, GRX has been a little bit off the back of SRAM and even Campagnolo in some respects.

-While this launch is limited to mechanical shifting, it’s clear Shimano has been quietly listening and watching what the market says it wants.
+While GRX 12-speed is limited to mechanical shifting for now, it’s clear Shimano has been quietly listening and watching what the market says it wants.
 Most folks are buying gravel bikes as second or third bikes, and aren’t looking to spend five figures.
 Many loud voices have also been decrying the slow death of analogue shifting across each category.
-GRX mechanical provides the gear range, a distinct lack of batteries and should hit the pricing on complete bikes.
+GRX mechanical provides the gear range, a distinct lack of batteries and should hit decent pricing on complete bikes.

 By and large, at this stage in component innovation, cranks are largely cranks, and cassettes are largely cassettes if you’re making apples-to-apples comparisons, i.e. crank length, material, cassette range, price point etc. Given how difficult it has been to come by certain components over the last few years, simplifying things and making more pieces of bikes cross-compatible is a good thing.